 Biogas can be directly fed in combined heat and power system (CHP) or it can be upgraded to biomethane.
 Direct combustion of biogas in a CHP system has superior environmental performance compared to an upgrading system, as show in this study [7].
-However, producing biomethane allows for injection into the natural gas grid for usage in energy production or in hard to abate sectors, as transport and buildings [8].
+However, producing biomethane allows for injection into the natural gas grid for usage in energy production or in hard to abate sectors, as transport and buildings producing a reduction in GHG emission [8].
 The increasing size of the CHP system in the power plant improves efficiency and facilitates better integration with energy demand.

 Different methods can be used to produce biomethane from biogas.
 Well-known technologies include Water Scrubbing (WS), Chemical Absorption (CA), Membrane Separations (MS), and Pressure Swing Adsorption.
 Cryogenic distillation (CD) is being considered as a potential alternative method for producing LCO2 as a byproduct in the future.
 Each technology has its advantages and limitations, typically related to the incoming biogas composition, size, and the required methane purity.
 The figure xx illustrates that membrane separation and water scrubbing are the predominant upgrading technologies in Europe.